-- O This authority covers projects that are eligible for funding under the major federal surface transportation programs, including highway and bridge construction and repair, planning, environmental reviews, design and right-of-way acquisition for eligible highway projects.
-Additional activities that can be supported with this type of earmark include projects eligible for funding under the Transportation Alternatives Program, which supports local priorities including bicycle and pedestrian infrastructure. - Any project seeking earmark funding will need support from the State and applicable MPO.
+- This authority covers projects that are eligible for funding under the major federal surface transportation programs, including highway and bridge construction and repair, planning, environmental reviews, design and right-of-way acquisition for eligible highway projects.
+Additional activities that can be supported with this type of earmark include projects eligible for funding under the Transportation Alternatives Program, which supports local priorities including bicycle and pedestrian infrastructure. - o Any project seeking earmark funding will need support from the State and applicable MPO.
 It also must be included in the STIP or regional TIP. - O Specific information needed for this type of earmark includes the website link to the STIP or TIP where the project is described or listed, the project ID number in the STIP or TIP, all other sources of financing that contribute to the total cost of the project, and status of the planning and environmental work. - o If the project is not included in the STIP or TIP, the Appropriations Committee requires a letter from PennDOT that the project will be included in the STIP once earmark funding is received.
-If your project is not included in the STIP or TIP, please contact my office so my staff can assist you on the steps for securing a letter from PennDOT to make the earmark request eligible for consideration. - This account is located in the Transportation, Housing, and Urban Development Bill.
+If your project is not included in the STIP or TIP, please contact Senator Fetterman's office so staff can assist you on the steps for securing a letter from PennDOT to make the earmark request eligible for consideration. - Note that any funding via HIP will be directed to PennDOT first and dispersed from there. - This account is located in the Transportation, Housing, and Urban Development Bill.